frbrigagao/DL4H-Reproduce-KeyClass/README.md

 sudo apt install gfortran liblapack-dev libopenblas-dev
 ```

+After the previous command completes, **within the project folder**, run:

+- `source .venv/bin/activate` to activate the project's virtual environment.
-After the previous command completes, **within the project folder**, run `uv sync` to install the necessary python packages. *If you want to use another python environment (conda or pip), the necessary packages are listed in the `pyproject.toml` file.*
+- `uv sync` to install the necessary python packages.

+*If you want to use another python environment (conda or pip), the necessary packages are listed in the `pyproject.toml` file.*

 In addition, this project supports [Weights & Biases](https://wandb.ai/) for model training tracking.
 If you want to use this feature, please first create your account and authenticate with the API key using `uvx wandb login`.